Reasons to visit London in summer 2022

 Buckingham Palace Tour: Summer Opening

-HM The Queen’s main residence, Buckingham Palace, is only open to the public in summer, giving you an exclusive chance to peek into the life of a royal family.
+Buckingham Palace is only open to the public in summer, giving you an exclusive chance to peek into the life of a royal family.
 Explore 19 State Rooms on a self-guided tour, followed by a stroll around a manicured lawn and lake.
-Inside, highlights include the white drawing room, with its enormous chandelier, mirrors and white and gold décor; the throne room – which you may recognise from TRH The Duke and Duchess of Cambridge’s wedding photos – and a ballroom, the venue for the coronation ceremony of King Edward VII and Queen Alexandra in 1902.
+Inside, highlights include the white drawing room, with its enormous chandelier, mirrors and white and gold décor; the throne room – which you may recognise from TRH the Prince and Princess of Wales’ wedding photos – and a ballroom, the venue for the coronation ceremony of King Edward VII and Queen Alexandra in 1902.

 July 22 – October 2